Mitsubishi MELSEC

 OVERALL_JUDGE

-Quality judgment rules must be configured for the project in the Output Management window of Mech-MSR, and the measurement items considered during quality judgment must be determined.
+Quality judgment rules must be configured for the project in Mech-MSR’s Output Management window, and the measurement items considered during quality judgment must be determined.
 Only after the configuration is complete can valid quality judgment results be obtained.

 STATUS_CODE